socketio/socket.io/README.md

 ## Demo

-To run the demo, go to `test` directory and run
+To run the demo, go to `example` directory and run

 	sudo node server.js